Generating Wealth Through Cycle Investing

 - sell during downturns

-- chase performance
+- chase recent performance

-- abandon long-term plans
+- abandon long-term plans at exactly the wrong time

 To benefit from cycles, you need a predefined system.

-This includes:
+This usually includes:

 - allocation rules